nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 5.0a6, released July 16, 2019.
+    The latest version is coverage.py 5.0a7, released September 21, 2019.
     It is supported on:

     * Python versions 2.7, 3.5, 3.6, 3.7, and beta 3.8.

     * PyPy2 7.0 and PyPy3 7.0.

-    * Jython 2.7.1, though only for running code, not reporting.

-    * IronPython 2.7.7, though only for running code, not reporting.

     **This is a pre-release build.
 The usual warnings about possible bugs apply.** The latest stable version is coverage.py 4.5.4, `described here`_.